BenConstable9/Pebble-Game/README.md

 ###### Running the Tests
 Tests can be run using a standard Java IDE such as **IntelliJ IDEA** and running the test TestSuite.

-If you are using InteliJ IDEA:
+If you are using IntelliJ IDEA:
+1) First, create a new project in IntelliJ using the JDK13 as the Project SDK
+    a) Call the project whatever you wish

+2) When the project has been created, expand it in the project view until you see the "src" folder

+3) Within the src folder, drag and drop the following files which can be found in the pebblesTest.zip folder
+    a) PebbleGame.java
+    b) Bag.java

+4) On the project details at the right, right click on the project name, click New and create a new directory called "Test"

-1) You may have to go onto Project Structure and mark the test file (which contains all of the test) as the Test folder.
+5) You need to tell the IDE that this is the test folder - go onto the Project Structure and mark the new folder as a Test folder

-    a) File -> Project Structure -> click on our "test" folder and mark as Tests
+    a) File -> Project Structure -> Modules -> click on the new "Test" folder and mark as Test

+6) Within the folder (which should now be coloured green), drag and drop the following files (the test files) from the pebblesTest.zip folder
+    a) BagTest.java
+    b) PebbleGameTest.java
+    c) TestSuite.java

+7) Within the Project directory, add all of the text files (.txt) and the excel example .csv file
+    a) All of these files can be found in the pebblesTest.zip folder

-2) If JUnit 4 is not already in the classpath, go onto any of the annotations in any test file, and hover over it
+8) Go onto any of the test files and you may find that JUnit 4 is not already in the classpath
+    a) Go onto any of the annotations, for example @Before

-    a) Click on the pop-up saying "Add JUnit 4 to class path" (alternatively press Alt + Shift + Enter)
+    b) Hover over it until a pop-up appears saying "Add Junit 4 to class path"

-    b) When the pop-up appears, press the continue button
+    c) Click on the pop-up
+    d) Press "continue" so that JUnit 4 is added to the classpath

-3) Go onto the TestSuite file and right click on the page and select 'Run 'TestSuite' with Coverage'
+9) To run the Test Suite, go onto the Test Suite file and right click on the page and select "Run 'TestSuite' with Coverage'

-    a) This will run the TestSuite and thus the BagTest and PebbleGameTest JUnit files
+    a) This will run the TestSuite and thus the BagTest and PebbleGameTest Junit files too

+10) If you wish to run the JUnit files separately, then you can right-click on their files and choose the same option of running with coverage

 ###### Outputs:
 All of the tests should pass.